awslabs/containers-cost-allocation-dashboard/README.md

 The Terraform module that's provided with this solution does not create it, because it doesn't create the S3 bucket.<br />
 It's up to you to use it on your S3 bucket.

+### Kubecost APIs Used by this Solution

+The Kubecost APIs that are being used are:

+* The [Allocation On-Demand API (experimental)](https://docs.kubecost.com/apis/apis-overview/allocation#querying-on-demand-experimental) to retrieve the cost allocation data
+* The [Assets API](https://docs.kubecost.com/apis/apis-overview/assets-api) to retrieve the assets' data - specifically for the nodes

+For clarifications on issues that may be encountered when querying the Allocation On-Demand API (such as slow response time or memory issues):<br />
+Please see the "Clarifications on the Allocation On-Demand API" part on the Appendix.

 ## Requirements

 1. An S3 bucket, which will be used to store the Kubecost data